VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

     @Core.receiver('onstart')
     def onstart(self, sender, **kwargs):
         """
-        Allow serving of static content from /var/www
+        Allow serving of static content from 'webroot'
         """
-        self.vip.web.register_path(r'^/vc/.*', '/var/www')
+        # Sets MY_PATH to be the path of the installed agent.
+        MY_PATH = os.path.dirname(__file__)
+        # Sets WEBROOT to be the path to the webroot directory
+        # in the agent-data directory of the installed agent.
+        WEBROOT = os.path.join(MY_PATH, "webroot")
+        # Serves the static content from 'webroot' directory
+        self.vip.web.register_path("/simpleweb", WEBROOT)

 Endpoint
 ~~~~~~~~~

-JSON endpoints allows an agent to serve data responses to specific queries from a web client.non-static responses.
+JSON endpoints allows an agent to serve data responses to specific queries from a web client's non-static responses.
 The agent will pass a callback to the subsystem which will be called when the endpoint is triggered.

 .. code-block:: python